 |In rare instances, warts that can not be healed on their own will develop into cancerous tumours.
 Warts that have been present for further than 3-5 months should usually be managed.|

 Medications are also required when a substantial percentage of warts create issues for your French Bulldog.
-Unfortunately, it is difficult to determine how successful these procedures are since most dog warts fade on their own.
+Unfortunately, it is difficult to determine how successful these procedures are since most dog warts fade independently.

 Bumps due to Sebaceous cysts

-Sebaceous glands are small structures that naturally produce fatty or waxy substance recognized as “keratin.”
+Sebaceous glands are small structures that naturally produce a fatty or waxy substance recognized as “keratin.”

-You may not even be aware of your French Bulldogs sebaceous glands until they began to get infected and develop into a cyst.
-Regular brushing is what activates the glands to produce oils that moisturize your Frenchies skin and make their coat nice and shiny.
+You may not even be aware of your French Bulldogs’ sebaceous glands until they begin to get infected and develop into a cyst.
+Regular brushing activates the glands to produce oils that moisturize your Frenchies’ skin and make their coat nice and shiny.

 In reality, brushing regularly keeps the glands healthy and happy and may prevent the growth of cysts.

-Trouble starts whenever the pore or hair follicle of these glands is blocked, allowing the build-up of oil.
+Trouble starts whenever these glands’ pore or hair follicle is blocked, allowing oil build-up.
 Sooner or later, a cyst is produced if the gland stays blocked.

 Why Does My Frenchies Glands Clog?

-Blockages can be created by soil, bacteria, local trauma, or sebum that becomes so thick that it likely won’t get through the opening of the pore.
+Blockages can be created by soil, bacteria, local trauma, or sebum that becomes so thick that it likely won’t get through the pore’s opening.

-Sebum is also another word for the material that the sebaceous glands are producing.
-When blocked up, the oily matter has to go elsewhere, forming a pocket, producing a cyst.
+Sebum is also another word for the material that the sebaceous glands produce.
+When blocked up, the oily matter has to go elsewhere, forming a pocket, and producing a cyst.

 Signs of Sebaceous Cysts On Your French Bulldog